-If you have used Microsoft Outlook on your Windows PC, you may have suddenly come across a pop-up up asking if you wanted to archive your email.
-While Outlook will remind you periodically to do so, in this post, we will see how can Auto archive your old items like email, tasks, notes, contacts, etc., in Microsoft Outlook 2016/2013/2010/2007 to improve Outlook performance in Windows 10/8/7, on-demand.
+If you have used Microsoft Outlook on your Windows PC, you may have suddenly come across a pop-up asking if you wanted to archive your email.
+While Outlook will remind you periodically to do so, in this post, we will see how you can use Auto archive your old items like email, tasks, notes, contacts, etc., in Microsoft Outlook 2021/19 to improve Outlook performance in Windows 11/10/8/7, on-demand.

 AutoArchive feature of Outlook helps manage the space in your mailbox or on the email server that you are using by automatically archiving and moving old items to the following location and storing it in .pst format:

-While you can always manually transfer old items to a storage file by clicking Archive on the File menu, you can also have old items automatically transferred by using the AutoArchive feature.
+While you can always manually transfer old items to a storage file by clicking Archive on the File menu, you can also have old items automatically transferred using the AutoArchive feature.

 Auto archive old items in Outlook

 To do this, open Outlook and click on File > Options to get the following window.
-Next click on Advanced in the left side.
+Next, click on Advanced on the left side.

 Here you will see a setting AutoArchive.
-Click on AutoArchive Settings button to open the following window.
+Click on the AutoArchive Settings button to open the following window.

 To turn on or turn off Auto Archive in Outlook, you will have to check or uncheck the Run AutoArchive every … days check-box.

-Here you will also be able to change the Outlook Auto Archive settings to suit your preferences.
+Here you will also change the Outlook Auto Archive settings to suit your preferences.

 - Select how frequently AutoArchive runs